TRADITIONAL FINANCE - Green loans & Asset Finance

 Unsecured loans are generally difficult to get and, if you do get one, they usually come with a higher interest rate.
 A lender may want to take security over your business or perhaps even your personal property.
 You may also be required to provide a personal (director’s) guarantee.

-If you are looking at a business loan or green loan, make sure you check for any additional costs such as application fees or monthly account keeping fees – watch out for excessive fees and check the comparison rate which is a rate that includes built-in fees so you can get more of an idea how loans compare to each other.
+If you are looking at a business loan or green loan, make sure you check for any additional costs such as application fees or monthly account keeping fees - watch out for excessive fees and check the comparison rate.

 Check that you are able to make early repayments without penalty.
-It’s quite common for chattel mortgage agreements to have early repayment fees.
+It’s quite common for asset finance agreements to have early repayment fees.

-Remember that with a fixed interest rate loan or chattel mortgage, the interest rate will remain the same throughout term, whereas with a variable rate, remember that the interest rate could go up.
+Remember that with a fixed interest rate loan, the interest rate will remain the same throughout the term, whereas with a variable rate, the interest rate could go up.

-If you’re thinking about a chattel mortgage, make sure you tally up all of the repayments you will make during the term and compare the total to the upfront costs of the system: the difference is the cost, or interest, you are paying for the facility.
+If you’re considering asset finance, make sure you tally up all of the repayments you will make during the term and compare the total to the upfront costs of the system: the difference is the cost you are paying for the facility.

-With payments under a chattel mortgage, only depreciation and interest can be claimed as a tax deduction.
+With payments under asset finance, only depreciation and interest can be claimed as a tax deduction.

 Most of all, make sure you’re dealing with a reputable lender that is licensed and listed on the ASIC professional register.

-Disclaimer: This is not is not financial advice.
+** Disclaimer 2: This is not financial advice.
 You should consider seeking independent legal, financial, taxation or other advice to check how this information relates to your unique circumstances.
-ZEN is not liable for any loss caused, whether due to negligence or otherwise arising from the use of, or reliance on, the information provided directly or indirectly, by use of this factsheet.
+ZEN is not liable for any loss caused, whether due to negligence or otherwise, arising from the use of, or reliance on, the information provided directly or indirectly, by use of this factsheet.